Share this guide:

 How to get a PAC code

-These tactics could dissuade customers from calling up in the first place, and OFCOM, the governing standards body, received a large number of complaints about the process.
+These tactics could dissuade customers from calling up in the first place, and Ofcom received a large number of complaints about the process.
 Many of these complaints were regarding the long time it took to change providers, with some citing the difficulty of contacting multiple providers just to get through the process as a demotivating factor.

-In 2019 OFCOM ruled that providers were obligated to provide a PAC code to any customer who requested one, and put a system in place to request by text.
+In 2019 Ofcom ruled that providers were obligated to provide a PAC code to any customer who requested one, and put a system in place to request by text message.
 For all UK network providers, the text-to-switch system allows customers to text PAC to 65075, and in return receive a code within 1 minute.